-Sorry Al Gore, the care for nature is not humanity’s most pressing concern.
+Sorry, Al Gore, the care for nature is not humanity’s most pressing concern.
 The most pressing concern is one Al Gore, a vice-president, should have acted upon while in office.
-Let me point out the greatest and most imminent threat to humanity we appear so afraid to take on.
+Let me point out the greatest and most imminent threat to humanity that we appear so afraid to take on.

 Al Gore’s commitment to fighting global warming is commendable, regardless of hard evidence supporting or denying such a supposition.
 In the same way, being kind and considerate does not require proof to be practiced, even when evidence can and, on occasion, should negate a stance of compassion.
 Evidence, or any other degree of enforcible compliance, is not the proper impetus or compass for morality.